 What do you need to start selling on Facebook?

 All you need to start selling on Facebook Marketplace is an active Facebook account.
 It’s really that simple!
-If you would like to offer shipping on your listings, you need to take the extra step to enter your payment and shipping information.
+If you would like to offer shipping on your listings, you need to take the extra step of entering your payment and shipping information.

 How to Sell on Facebook Marketplace: A Step-by-Step Guide